-Carry out your salary notifications – for your accident insurance, for group daily sickness benefits insurance and for your pension fund – directly from your payroll bookkeeping.
+Carry out your salary notifications – for your accident insurance and for group daily sickness benefits insurance – directly from your payroll bookkeeping.

 Make your payroll bookkeeping more efficient!
 Use the synergies of Swissdec-certified payroll bookkeeping software as well as AXA's online service for the salary notifications relating to your employee insurance policies.

 After you have installed or updated the software, we will send you the insurance profile you need in order to configure the payroll bookkeeping system.

 To ensure that you are able to submit salaries correctly, you need to configure your payroll bookkeeping using a current insurance profile.
 If necessary, you can request this profile at email@example.com.

 Essentially, the salaries for all companies and persons covered by the same policy should also be managed using the same payroll bookkeeping system.
 If companies covered by the same policy have their own separate bookkeeping systems, please indicate under "Comments" that further salary notifications will follow.